Sitecore/jss/packages/create-sitecore-jss/src/templates/angular-xmcloud/README.md

 The following components and supporting applications have been added to the Angular base app to ensure compatibility with XM Cloud:

-- `XMCloud Angular`: Adds support for the Sitecore Context data, which simplifies connecting the application to XM Cloud and configuring the integration of multiple composable Sitecore products.
+- `XM Cloud Angular`: Adds support for the Sitecore Context data, which simplifies connecting the application to XM Cloud and configuring the integration of multiple composable Sitecore products.
 Angular app provides components and can be used during development.
 Once the app is built and its build artifacts are copied into the proxy, the proxy app can be used to connect to an XMCloud instance and render its content (including personalization etc).

-- `XMCloud Proxy`: Adds integration with XMCloud for the JSS SPA applications and enables editing, personalization and A/B component testing support.
+- `XM Cloud Proxy`: Adds integration with XMCloud for the JSS SPA applications and enables editing, personalization and A/B component testing support.

 ## Environment Variables